rockettheme/docs/Docs/phpbb/start/install.md

 ![][install11]

-Once you've entered the information, you can select **Proceed to next step** to lock the settings in and finalize installation.
+Once you have entered the information, you can select **Proceed to next step** to lock the settings in and finalize installation.
 From here, you'll be given the option to log in to the backend of your site and begin using it.

 [install1]: assets/phpbb_install_1.jpeg
 [install2]: assets/phpbb_install_2.jpeg